 Indicator 10.12.1 Collection, clean up, transportation and disposal of all waste materials to place of disposal is done in an environmentally considerate way.

-Indicator 10.12.2 Environmentally hazardous pollutions (oil, fuel, chemical, etc.) are removed with own devices or with the help of appropriate governmental agency.
+Indicator 10.12.2 Environmentally hazardous pollutants (oil, fuel, chemical, etc.) are removed in an environmentally considerate way.

 6. ANNEXES

 Annex A (Principle 1) Minimum list of applicable laws, regulations and nationally-ratified international treaties, conventions and agreements.